 MoSCoW prioritization

-Try the MoSCoW method to strategically prioritize initiatives and features based on Must Have, Should Have, Could Have, or Won't Have.
+Try the MoSCoW method to strategically prioritize initiatives and features.
+Organize initiatives into one of four cateogries: Must Have, Should Have, Could Have, or Won't Have.
+Once you know which features are the most valuable, you can prioritize implementation.

 Use this template